-A master of engineering degree is offered in the Shiley School of Engineering.
-It combines courses from engineering, business, and communication studies.
-Details of this degree program are given in the graduate section of this bulletin.
+A master of engineering degree and a master of biomedical engineering degree are offered by the Shiley School.
+Details of these degree programs are given in the graduate section of this bulletin.

-The first semester of the freshman year is common to all engineering curricula.
-During the freshman year the student lays the foundation for later engineering studies.
-This foundation consists of courses in mathematics, science, introduction to engineering, and core curriculum.
-During the second year the study of mathematics and science continues, and courses in basic engineering theory and application are introduced.
+The first year is common to all engineering curricula; the computer science program has a common first semester and mostly common second semester to the engineering programs.
+During the first year the student lays the foundation for later engineering studies.
+This foundation consists of courses in mathematics, science, introduction to engineering, computing and applications, and core curriculum.
+During the second year the study of mathematics and science continues, and courses in basic engineering and computer science theory and application are introduced.
 In the junior and senior years the curriculum consists primarily of courses in the student’s specialization.
-There is a progression from analysis-oriented courses to design and manufacturing-oriented courses.
-In all programs a capstone design project is required in the senior year.
-Some variation in the order in which courses are taken is permissible, so long as the prerequisites are satisfied.
+There is a progression from analysis-oriented courses to design and application-oriented courses.
+In all programs, a capstone project is required in the senior year.
+Some variation in the order in which courses are taken is permissible so long as the prerequisites are satisfied.

 Throughout the four years, the student takes liberal arts courses to broaden his or her education and to improve communication skills.